-Choosing between the IMF employment restrictions albatross and the bitter medicine of the E-Levy
+Choosing between the IMF employment restrictions Albatross and the bitter medicine of the E-levy

 Perhaps, in terms of the magnitude of heat generated, this can only be compared to the introduction of the Value Added Tax (VAT) in 1995 and rightly so because payment of taxes anywhere in the world is not a pleasant thing to the people.

-It is an established fact that Ghana for the better part of its existence as a nation has largely depended on borrowing and foreign donor support to finance its annual budgets and this has often created a vacuum leading to the stagnation of its development.
+It is a fact that Ghana for the better part of its existence as a nation has largely depended on borrowing and foreign donor support to finance its annual budgets and this has often created a vacuum leading to the stagnation of its development.

-While there is a general consensus across board that the country must find a way to break away from the borrowing syndrome and find new methods of financing its own development, what has become the bone of contention is the how.
+While there is a consensus across the board that the country must find a way to break away from the borrowing syndrome and find new methods of financing its development, what has become the bone of contention is the how.

 The means of raising the needed revenue without going out borrowing has always divided opinions and continues to do so even today.